 Learn about DFS from the Site Video

 This is a good question.
 Legality is an important issue for DFS.
 The shortest answer is that in the US at least it depends on the state you are in.
-All around the world, daily fantasy sports sites are considered as a gamble, and they require a special gaming license to operate.
+All around the world, daily fantasy sports websites are considered as a gamble, and they require a special gaming license to operate.
 In the US, it gets trickier than that.

 Here is some background: This industry appeared after the passage of the Unlawful Internet Gambling Enforcement Act in 2006.
-The law specifically deals with online gambling and the way payments are processed, but fantasy sports turned out to be exempt in that law.
+The law specifically deals with online gambling, and the way payments are processed, but fantasy sports turned out to be exempt in that law.

 This is the reason many people claim the law was not supposed to regulate DFS (including the-the UIGEA law’s author, for what is worth).
 They believe the law excludes DFS, besides the idea that state law goes first than federal law.

 Many attorneys from all around the States are in the opinion that DFS should be considered illegal gambling under the law of the state, and this has been a reason for debates in some states, such as New York, Illinois, and Texas.
-Besides those states which a negative view of DFS, there’s some others were DFS is considered as an operation that is done in a gray area, according to attorneys that specialize in this kind of issue.
+Besides those states which a negative view of DFS, there’s some others where DFS is considered as an operation that is done in a gray area, according to attorneys that specialize in this kind of issue.

 So, it’s confusing to try to figure out where playing DFS is allowed, so lawmakers are working towards a law that would make this clear.